scalar2ndarray

 // returns 1.0

-• is a number, the default data type is 'float64'.
+- is a number, the default data type is the default real-valued floating-point data type.

-• is a complex number object, the default data type is 'complex128'.
+- is a boolean, the default data type is the default boolean data type.

-• is any other value type, the default data type is 'generic'.
+- is any other value type, the default data type is

-To explicitly specify the data type of the returned ndarray, provide a dtype argument.
+To explicitly specify the data type of the returned ndarray, provide a dtype option.

 // returns <ndarray>